 Additionally, the "Park in a Truck" program was launched by Jefferson's Landscape Architecture program in the College of Architecture and the Built Environment.
 This program helps communities convert empty lots in Philadelphia into parks.
-TJUH works with city officials, local developers, and community organizers to identify potential spaces, raise money, and "allow those who live nearby to actually construct and maintain a park of their own.
+TJUH works with city officials, local developers, and community organizers to identify potential spaces, raise money, and "allow those who live nearby to actually construct and maintain a park of their own."

 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?
-The medical school offers community-facing courses or events at least once every year.
-The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
+Does your institution offer community-facing courses or events regarding planetary health?

+The institution offers community-facing courses or events at least once every year.
+(3 points)

+The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points)

+The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point)

 The institution/medical school have not offered such community-facing courses or events.
+(0 points)

 Thomas Jefferson University's "Institute for Smart & Healthy Cities" is designed to support the "research, innovation, and education that is happening across the university focusing on transforming urban environments into healthy cities."
 According to the website page describing this initiative, part of the mission is to "educate the public about the complex interrelationship of climate change."
-An annual symposium has been held for the past three years, however the symposium is intended as a "platform for industry experts" and not necessarily geared to, or even accessible to, the greater public.
-The medical school does not assist with organizing these events.
+An annual symposium has been held for the past four years, however the symposium is advertised as being "attended by academics, scientists, entrepreneurs, and leaders in architecture, engineering, population health, and city government."
+While these events are in theory accessible by the greater public, they are not primarily created for a community audience.